documentationfor yFiles for HTML 3.0.0.1

 Intermediate coordinate system

-This is the coordinate system in which view point and zoom have been applied.
+This is the coordinate system in which the view point and zoom have been applied.
 This coordinate system is useful for drawing decorations independent of zoom level.
 Selection and highlight decorations are drawn in this coordinate system, for example.

 View coordinate system